shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ##### Spatial Coverage of the Oregon Tagging Study off Newport

-One feature of the Oregon assessment model that is somewhat unique is the use of a prior probability distribution for the catchability parameter associated with the tagging study estimates of abundance of exploitable black rockfish off Newport.
-The analysis of habitat area coupled with CPUE fish densities indicates that on average 12.7% of the exploitable portion of the black rockfish population off Oregon reside in the waters off Newport.
+One feature of the 2015 Oregon assessment model that is somewhat unique is the use of a prior probability distribution for the catchability parameter associated with the tagging study estimates of abundance of exploitable Black Rockfish off Newport.
+The analysis of habitat area coupled with CPUE fish densities indicates that on average 12.7% of the exploitable portion of the Black Rockfish population off Oregon reside in the waters off Newport.
 The lognormal prior distribution was assumed to have a standard deviation of 0.5, which is more than double the between-port variability calculated from the available CPUE data (CV=0.157).
 Although trip-level variability in CPUE is typically much larger than 50%, most of the variation in CPUE is due to variability in catchability rather variability in the abundance of the fish.
 A history of how this prior was established is available in Cope et al. [-@cope_assessments_2016].

 #### Nearshore Acoustic-Visual Survey